kenanwang/username.github.io/resume.md

 I chase hard problems and I keep asking "why".

-**User and customer focused:** at Bearing developed product strategy focusing on "jobs-to-be-done", at Wikipedia rewrote roadmap based on quantitative and qualitative usage analysis
+**Expert on users, customers and business strategy:** at Bearing developed product strategy focusing on "jobs-to-be-done", at Wikipedia rewrote roadmap based on quantitative and qualitative usage analysis

 **Technical:** at Hive Media Group coded a python proof of concept that used reinforcement learning to optimize ad settings